hnlearndev/Universal-Life-Investment-Link-Cashflow-Illustration/README.md

 Here's why:

-- The repos is written for sole purpose of learning Rust 🦀.
-The most lovable and suitable language for system development.
 - The repos is written for a sole purpose of learning Rust 🦀.
 The most lovable and suitable language for system development.
 - The tool is consolidated with the most versatile solution possible for Universal Life and Investment Link Product illustration.
 With minor adjustments, you are ready to deliver a full suite of solution to speed up the delivery of contract to customers.
 - The tool helps to ease the gap between spreadsheet and system implementation.